Workplace-based assessment program

 - results from an online multiple-choice questionnaire that you complete

-- a workplace-based assessment case review (CBD and/or RCA (two cases) and mini-CEX (four cases)).
+- a workplace-based assessment case review (CBD (two cases) and mini-CEX (four cases)).

-These assessments are done in the first four weeks of GPT1.
+These assessments are completed in the first two weeks of GPT1.

 Multiple-choice questionnaire

 The EASL multiple-choice questionnaire (MCQ) involves a set of timed online questions.
-There are 70 questions that cover multiple curriculum areas with a focus on patient safety.
+The questions cover various curriculum areas with a focus on patient safety.

 The MCQs are designed to help identify gaps in applied knowledge, especially in areas that are critical to patient safety.
-This information can assist your supervisor to identify areas where you require additional support and closer supervision.
+Upon completion of the MCQ, you can view a dashboard summary of your results.
+This information can assist you and your supervisor identify areas where you require additional support and closer supervision.

 Workplace-based assessment - Case review

-- CBD and/or RCA - You need to submit two cases (CBD and/or RCA) in the Assessments and Forms area of the FSP portal and your supervisor will need to assess the cases and provide feedback.
+- CBD - You need to submit two cases in the Assessments and Forms area of the FSP portal.
+See the case-based discussion section below for more information.

 - Mini-CEX - Your supervisor should observe a minimum of four consultations undertaken by you.
 This may be completed in one session or across multiple sessions, enabling you to make changes based on the feedback provided.
-If you have an off-site supervisor, these observations will need to occur via video conference such as Zoom or Microsoft Teams.
-After each observation, your supervisor needs to input their feedback into the FSP portal via the mini-CEX form.
+If you have remote supervision, these observations will need to occur via video conference such as Zoom or Microsoft Teams.
+After each observation, your supervisor needs to input their feedback into the FSP portal via the mini-CEX form in the Assessments and Forms section.

 Case-based discussion and random case analysis